I can't use an Amazon Elastic Container Service (Amazon ECS) cluster to register my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 - The EC2 instance must have an AWS Identity and Access Management (IAM) role attached with the necessary permissions to communicate with your Amazon ECS configuration.
 The IAM role for the instance must also have the ecs:RegisterContainerInstance permissions so that Amazon ECS can register the container instance with the cluster.
 If you don't need to customize your IAM role, then use the AmazonEC2ContainerServiceforEC2Role.

 - Verify that the container instance network configuration is accurate.
-For more information, see Your Amazon ECS container instance network configuration is incorrect on How can I resolve the "CannotPullContainerError" error in my Amazon ECS EC2 Launch Type Task?
+For more information, see Your Amazon ECS container instance network configuration is incorrect in How do I resolve "CannotPullContainerError" errors when I launch an EC2 task in Amazon ECS?

-Verify the status of the Amazon ECS agent on the Amazon Linux 2 instance
+Verify the status of the ECS agent on the container instance

 To check whether the Amazon ECS container agent on the instance is running, run the following command: